 Will Movers Move a Gun Safe?

-Add a whopping 600-pound firearm vault into the mix, and it can turn into an epic hassle.
+Adding a whopping 600-pound firearm vault into the mix can become an epic hassle.

-In addition, moving gun safes (and home safes) can result in severe injury and pricy property damage, which is why we recommend hiring professional movers to do the heavy lifting.
+In addition, moving gun safes (and home safes) can result in severe injury and expensive property damage, which is why we recommend hiring professional movers or professional gun delivery and installers to do the heavy lifting.

-Just make sure your movers are experienced and insured and that they have the right equipment to do the job safely.
+Just ensure your movers are experienced and insured and have the right equipment to do the job safely.

 Quick links:

-- Best Moving Containers: Sometimes, handling the move yourself is the way to go.
-You take care of the packing and loading, these companies manage the driving.
+• Best Moving Containers: Sometimes, handling the move yourself is the way to go.
+You take care of the packing and loading, and these companies manage the driving.
 Here are the top options.

 How much does a gun safe weigh?